Sgitario/sgitario.github.io/_posts/2019-09-30-refactoring_esb_architecture.md

 Responsabilities:

-- Producers: sends events or requests to our ESB layer via queue or HTTP.
+- **Producers**: sends events or requests to our ESB layer via queue or HTTP.
-- Enrichments: listen messages from an IN (a queue), process the message using flow manipulations and outputs it to an OUT (another queue).
+- **Enrichments**: listen messages from an IN (a queue), process the message using flow manipulations and outputs it to an OUT (another queue).
-- Gateway: Service in between a third party and enrichments.
+- **Gateway**: Service in between a third party and enrichments.

 Obviously, not all the architectures that use an ESB work the same way, but as a very summary, the esb layer listens messages, processes them and sends data to the output.

-## What the problem is

-Before starting a complete redesign of our architecture, we need to make clear what the problem/s we wnat to resolve here.
+Before starting a complete redesign of our architecture, we need to make clear what the problem/s we want to resolve here.
 It might sound obvious but I don't think it's in real life: most of the times we feel the needs to upgrade our architectures to the latest trendy solutions/frameworks/versions just because it's cool.
 So, what problems do we want to solve?

 ### Inefficient resources usage